JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-06-xlm_roberta_large_token_classifier_masakhaner_xx.md

 ## Description

-- This model is imported from `Hugging Face`.

-- It's been trained using `xlm_roberta_large` fine-tuned model on 10 African languages (Amharic, Hausa, Igbo, Kinyarwanda, Luganda, Nigerian, Pidgin, Swahilu, Wolof, and Yorùbá).
+This model has been trained using `xlm_roberta_large` fine-tuned model on 10 African languages (Amharic, Hausa, Igbo, Kinyarwanda, Luganda, Nigerian, Pidgin, Swahilu, Wolof, and Yorùbá).

 ## Predicted Entities